-Military Limited Progress The Coast Guard has demonstrated limited progress in remediatin numerous internal control weaknesses identified by the independe auditors during FY 2008.
-Significant control deficiencies contrib a material weakness in financial reporting in FY 2008 included: of an effective general ledger system; and 2) lack of effective poli procedures, and controls surrounding the financial reporting proce nt uting to ) lack cies,
+Military Limited Progress the Coast Guard has demonstrated limited progress in remediating the internal control weaknesses identified by the independent aditors during FY 2008.
+Significant control deficiencies contributing to material weakness in financial reporting in FY 2008 included: 1) lack an effective general ledger system; and 2) lack of effective policies, rocedures, and controls surrounding the financial reporting process.
+In

-DHS-OIG, Independent Auditors' Report on DHS' FY 2008 Financial Statements, (OIG-09-09, November 2008).
+32 DHS-OIG, Independent Auditors' Report on DHS' FY 2008 Financial Statements, (OIG-09-09, November 2008).

-DHS-OIG, Independent Auditors' Report on DHS' FY 2009 Financial Statements and Internal Control Over Financial Reporting, (OIG-10-11, November 2009).
+33 DHS-OIG, Independent Auditors' Report on DHS' FY 2009 Financial Statements and Internal Control Over Financial Reporting, (OIG-10-11, November 2009).

-FY 2008 the Coast Guard revised its actions outlined in the FSTAR were During FY 2009, the independent at continued implementation of its FST completing its planned corrective ac allowed management to make assert on its accrued liabilities, which repri- department's total liabilities.
-Howe in the FSTAR are scheduled to occu- many of the financial reporting weal remained as of the end of FY 09.
-FAR and made some progress by tions over pension liabilities.
-Thi ions on completeness and accurac esents more than 50 percent of the ever, most corrective actions outlin r after FY 2009, and consequently Among the conditions at Coast Guard that contribute to a material weakness in this area during FY 2009 is the lack of sufficient financial management personnel to identify and address control weaknesses, an develop and implement effective policies, procedures, and internal controls over financial reporting process.
-Civilian Limited Progress FY 2008, the independent auditors found several internal control weaknesses in financial reporting at FEMA and TSA.
-Those condition contributed to qualifications of the auditors' opinion on the department consolidated financial statements.
+FY 2008 the Coast Guard revised its FSTAR; however, most of the actions outlined in the FSTAR were scheduled to occur after FY 2008.

+During FY 2009, the independent auditors noted that the Coast Guard continued implementation of its FSTAR and made some progress by completing its planned corrective actions over pension liabilities.
+This allowed management to make assertions on completeness and accuracy on its accrued liabilities, which represents more than 50 percent of the department's total liabilities.
+However, most corrective actions outlined in the FSTAR are scheduled to occur after FY 2009, and consequently many of the financial reporting weaknesses reported in prior years remained as of the end of FY 09.

+Among the conditions at Coast Guard that contribute to a material weakness in this area during FY 2009 is the lack of sufficient financial management personnel to identify and address control weaknesses, and develop and implement effective policies, procedures, and internal controls over financial reporting process.

+Civilian

+Limited Progress

+FY 2008, the independent auditors found several internal control weaknesses in financial reporting at FEMA and TSA.
+Those conditions contributed to qualifications of the auditors' opinion on the department's consolidated financial statements.

 Overall, the department has made limited progress in FY 2009 in addressing the internal controls weakness the auditor identified in this financial reporting in FY 2008.
-FEMA and TSA, which both contribute to a material weakness in this area in FY 2008, have shown only minim progress in improving the internal control weaknesses.
+FEMA and TSA, which both contributed to a material weakness in this area in FY 2008, have shown only minimal progress in improving the internal control weaknesses.
 Conditions at CBP have deteriorated in FY 2009, although less severe than at FEMA and TSA.
 These internal control deficiencies at CBP, FEMA, and TSA have contributed to a material weakness in this area for the department overall in FY 2009.

-Among the deficiencies noted in the FY 2009 independent auditor's report is that the department lacks a sufficient number of accounting and the severe target.
-Among the deficiencies noted in the FY 2009 independent auditor's report is that the department lacks a sufficient number of accounting an financial management personnel with core technical competencies to ensure its financial statements are prepared accurately and in compliand with generally accepted accounting principles.
+Among the deficiencies noted in the FY 2009 independent auditor's report is that the department lacks a sufficient number of accounting and financial management personnel with core technical competencies to ensure its financial statements are prepared accurately and in compliance with generally accepted accounting principles.
 This condition was common among CBP, FEMA, and TSA in FY 2009.